arseniqum/edge-of-stochastic-stability/README.md

   - `init-scale` regulates the size of initilization. tldr: for consistency, we have to start with a low initialization.
 See Appendix for details
   - This tracks two most important measurements: lambda_max and batch sharpness
   - The code automatically detects if there is cuda present, and runs on it.
 Use an explicit --cpu switch if you really want to run on cpu
+  - Paper note: unless stated otherwise, the classification experiments in the paper use squared loss (`--loss mse`) rather than cross-entropy. `mse` is the CLI default, but it is better to pass it explicitly when reproducing runs.

 - **Uploading results to wandb**
   ```bash